mfong9164/COMP-3005--Final-Project/README.md

 ### **Setup & How to Run**
 1. Prerequisites
-    Ensure you have the following downloaded and installed on your computer:
+    These are the requirements needed to run this project on your computer:
     * Python 3.10+
     * PostgreSQL (Make sure the service is running)
     * psycopg2 library

-2. Database Configuration
-    1. Open pgAdmin or your terminal and create a new database called "Health and Fitness Club Management System"
-    2. in COMP-3005--Final-Project\app\main.py, ensure Database Configuration variables are set to your database credentials (lines 37-40)

-3. Clone the Repository
+2. Clone the Repository
     1. Open your terminal or command prompt and run the following commands to download the project:
         ```git clone https://github.com/mfong9164/COMP-3005--Final-Project```
     2. Navigate into the project directory:
         ```cd COMP-3005--Final-Project```
     3. In the root directory, install the required library of psycopg2 by writing the following in the terminal:
      ```pip install sqlalchemy psycopg2```

+3. Database Configuration
+    1. Open pgAdmin or your terminal and create a new database called "Health and Fitness Club Management System"
+    2. in COMP-3005--Final-Project\app\main.py, ensure Database Configuration variables are set to your database credentials (lines 37-40)

 4. Running the Program
     1. From the root project directory, navigate to the /app directory by typing the following in the terminal: ```cd app```